zeppelinos/zos-docs/docs/docs/basil.md

 * Source code: [zeppelinos/basil](https://github.com/zeppelinos/basil)
 * App: [basil.zeppelin.solutions](https://basil.zeppelin.solutions)

+> NOTE: You will see several Ethereum addresses output by the commands you execute as you follow along with this tutorial.
+Do not be concerned if they don't match the addresses you see in this document.

 First we will need to [install Node.js following the instructions from their website](https://nodejs.org/en/download/package-manager/).
 Next we set up a directory for our project including a `contracts` sub-directory to hold our smart contract.
 Then we initialize the npm package:

 ```sh